dafandikri/GeoBikunAlert/README.md

 ## Future Improvements

-- Add user accounts and allow users to customize their notifications.
 - Improve the scraping efficiency and accuracy.
 - Add more detailed bus information, such as bus number and capacity.